JakePitman/animation-practice/README.md

 # r3f/Blender Animation Practice

-This is a mini spike to see if I can create a rigged, animated mesh from scratch in Blender, then smoothly transition between animations in r3f.
+This is a spike to see if I can:

+✅ Sculpt,
+✅ Rig,
+✅ Animate,
+✅ And handle smooth transitions between animations

 ![Robot Demo](robot-demo.gif)